ChristopheVdE/Puzzle-solver/README.md

   - python

 Contains:
-  - script to solver sudoku's
+  - script to solve sudoku's
   - scritp to solve binairo's